 Booked by: Clare Roberts

 A key reason for Lech’s astounding popularity is its snow record.
 It has its own micro-climate which means it gets more snow than almost anywhere else in Austria and can boast one of the best snow reliability records in the Alps.
-The season here runs from the beginning of December to the end of April.
+The ski season here runs from the beginning of December to the end of April.
+Careful with its exclusive reputation, when Lech ski resort considers itself full, or once the days 14,000 lift tickets have been snapped up, it closes its gates, stopping anyone else from taking to the slopes.

-An ideal choice: this is one of Europe's great boarding centres.
+An ideal choice: Lech ski resort is one of Europe's great boarding centres.
 Facilities for boarders include an 80-metre half-pipe, a fun park and a boarder-cross course full of tricky obstacles.
 Experts will enjoy the off-piste terrain, especially the powder, however, it is strongly recommended that boarders hire a guide as the off-piste can be difficult to navigate.

-Non-skiers will find they are in good company in Lech: many of the resort’s winter visitors just come here to soak up the clean mountain air and the beautiful scenery.
+Non-skiers will find they are in good company in Lech ski resort.
+Many of the resort’s winter visitors just come here to soak up the clean mountain air and the beautiful scenery.
 This means the resort remains fairly lively during the daytime.
 There are some pretty walks along the valley floor and great shopping.
 It is easy to get up the mountain for a lunch-time rendezvous with skiers in Oberlech.